Baptism (for Adults)

 I have children.
 Do you provide child care?

 Unfortunately, no. If you need child care, you should arrange your own or (if your children are well behaved) you can bring them to instructional sessions.
-If you and your spouse are attending RCIA together, you might try alternating attendance.
-If childcare is still a difficulty, please contact one of the RCIA team members.
+If you and your spouse are attending OCIA together, you might try alternating attendance.
+If childcare is still a difficulty, please contact one of the OCIA team members.

-How old should a person be to attend RCIA?
+How old should a person be to attend OCIA?

 Technically, old enough to understand what is being taught.
 For children of catechetical age (ages 7 to 18), we can provide catechists for their grade level.